Skip to Main Content

 Call Number: PZ8.3 .B175 LM 2010 - Picture Books

-Get ready to roll through the alphabet with a jaunty cast of extremely cute and busy little peas in this Classic Board Book edition of Keith Baker’s hit concept book.
+Get ready to roll through the alphabet with a jaunty cast of extremely cute and busy little peas.
 This fresh and fun alphabet book features bright colors, bouncy rhyming text, and silly pea characters who highlight the wide variety of interests, hobbies, and careers that make the world such a colorful place!

 Lola at the Library by